powsybl/powsybl-core/README.md

 Read [Install](#install) to generate an installed iTools distribution, a standalone external folder that contains all the built objects required to run powsybl programs.

+## Build the documentation
+To locally build the readthedocs documentation follow the instructions in the [documentation README](https://github.com/powsybl/powsybl-core/tree/main/docs) page.

 ## Install
 An iTools distribution can be generated and installed.
 The installation is a standalone external folder that contains all the built objects required to run powsybl programs through the itools command-line interface.
 This repository contains